jdevfullstack-tutorials/imac-review/README.md

 be saved will be kept before shut down.
 An Operating System, just like macOS or Windows
 OS, contains a lot of files.
-These files should be saved to a disk not to the memory because you can't save it there: the memory is volatile.
+These files should be saved to the disk not to the memory because you can't save it there: the memory is volatile.